asachdeva/asachdeva/content/resume.md

 # Akshay Sachdeva
 I am a software engineer.
-I prefer a pure functional programming approach to design, and implementation to build high performant and modular solutions.
+I prefer a pure functional programming approach to design and implementation to build high performant and modular solutions.
 Cloud Engineering Savvy (GCP |+| AWS |+| Azure)
 I love OSS and welcome the growth from engaging in contributions with the community.